 - running legal clinics at SMU;

 - organise and host programs to raise pro bono consciousness.
 Locally, we will be hosting talks on topical areas.
-At regional level, we collaborate with Asian universities to raise pro bono consciousness amongst students in the area. e.g. National Chengchi University, Taiwan;
+At regional level, we collaborate with Asian universities to raise pro bono consciousness amongst students in the area. e.g. Taiwan, Thailand

 The Centre is headed by Associate Professor of Law Rathna N Koman who, since 2007, has been instrumental in cultivating the pro bono culture at SMU.
 Professor Rathna has been the faculty advisor for all pro bono activities since 2007 and plays a vital role in educating and inspiring law students to actively engage in pro bono activities.
-As Director she oversees the operation of the Centre with the assistance of Ms Rebecca Teo, Assistant Manager (Pro Bono Centre), and student representatives.
+As Director she oversees the operation of the Centre with the assistance of Ms Rebecca Teo, Assistant Manager (Pro Bono Centre) and Mr Philip Charles Zerrillo Jr., Executive (Pro Bono Centre), and student representatives.